userstyles-world/userstyles.world/docs/faq.md

 Currently, there is an issue with Stylus integration that allows users to add broken userstyles because `@-moz-document` fields are not included in the process of adding styles written in "traditional" format.
-The issue causes incorrectly formatted styles to apply globally (in other words, on all styles).
+The issue causes incorrectly formatted styles to apply globally (in other words, on all sites).

 In order to prevent addition of more broken userstyles (roughly 25% of them uses incorrect format), we have decided to not add them unless they pass a specific